MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

   With the Client ID and Client secret provided, the token store exchanges the token for a graph token with defined permissions.

+You'll need to create a bot resource and enable it for Teams before enabling SSO.
+You must also create and note the client secret for your bot resource.
+You'll need to update it later to update OAuth connection.
 If you haven't created and configured a bot resource in Azure AD, follow these steps:
 <br>
 <details>
 <summary><b>Learn how to create and configure bot resource in Azure AD</b></summary>